Translator-CATRAX/NL2TRAPI/README.md

 ## Configuration

 All configurable paths and model names live in `trapi_agent/config.py` (a Pydantic `Settings` model).
-You can override via environment variables or edit defaults directly:
+It can be overridden via environment variables or edit defaults directly:

 * `DATA_DIR`
 * `CHROMA_PERSIST_PATH`